ethereum/consensus-specs/tests/formats/bls/eth2_aggregate_pubkeys.md

-# Test format: Ethereum-customized BLS pubkeys aggregation
+# Test format: Ethereum-customized BLS pubkey aggregation

-A BLS pubkeys aggregation combines a series of pubkeys into a single pubkey.
+A BLS pubkey aggregation combines a series of pubkeys into a single pubkey.

 ## Test case format